 3. Little Hug Fruit Barrels were the beverage of the decade.

 These were easily my favorite childhood beverage!
 I was drawn to the colors and how fruity the Little Hug Fruit Barrels tasted.
 While these brightly colored drinks aren’t at the top of the list for the healthiest treats for kids (and for the kids at heart looking for nostalgia), they’re only 10 calories, gluten-free, and aren’t caffeinated!

 4. Fun Dip was a 90s snack like no other.

 This 90s treat was very popular for every kids’ special occasion.
 Although it’s not the most nutritious snack, it’s still readily available in many locations.

 5. What were you doing if you didn’t wear a Ring Pop as an engagement ring?

 Still going strong with various flavors, Ring Pops was one of my top 90s snacks.
 We could use it as an accessory when playing dress-up while simultaneously enjoying a lollipop.
-I definitely couldn’t help but beg my mom in the grocery store for one every time we passed it, and it’s still being sold in the mainstream snack industry and is still just as popular!
+I definitely couldn’t help but beg my mom in the grocery store for one every time we passed it.
+It’s still being sold in the mainstream snack industry and is still just as popular!